lisboalien/selenium-python-test/README.md

 4. Run `pipenv run python -m pytest` to verify that the framework can run tests.
 5. Create a branch for your code changes.
 (See *Repository Branching* below.)

+# Details of the project

+## How to run the tests in parallel

+If you are running in the terminal:
+* Run `pipenv run python -m pytest -n {n}` where n is the number of CPUs you want to run in

+If you are running with Visual Studio Code
+* Uncomment the `pytest.ini` file and change the configuration `addopts=-n{n}` with the number of CPUs you want to run the tests in

 ## About the Author

 This project is made by **Aline de Farias Lisboa** or "lisboalien" in social media.